 Our Farmers Market Guide

-The farmers market has become a beloved place for me this summer in quarantine.
-Somewhere to go, someplace to be!
+The farmers market has become a beloved place for me.
 With every trip, I understand more and more about how our food is grown and how these practices connect us so deeply to the people and land around us.
-Here are the questions I've learned to ask, the resources I rely on and the fruits and vegetables that shine in late summer.
-Plus, a roundup of our team's favorite cookbooks and kitchen tools created by women.
+Here are the questions I've learned to ask and the resources I rely on.

 1. Ask Questions